The Foreclosure Wave Nobody Explained

 In Q1 2026, 118,727 U.S. properties received foreclosure filings, which is a 26% year-over-year increase and a six-year high.

-The states leading the surge are concentrated in the South and Midwest: Indiana, Florida, Georgia, Texas, and other states with the highest FHA loan concentrations.
-This is not a lagging indicator.
-It is a leading one.
+The states leading the surge are concentrated in the South and Midwest: Indiana, Florida, Georgia, and Texas.
+These are not lagging indicators.
+They are the leading ones.

 The mechanism isn’t a single failure point.

-It’s a layering effect: mortgage payments, property taxes, insurance premiums, and HOA dues that many buyers never modeled converging all at once.
+It is a layering effect: mortgage payments, property taxes, insurance premiums, and HOA dues converging on households that never modeled them together.
 Major housing expenses now exceed historic affordability norms in 96.6% of U.S. counties.
-In Florida, insurance alone averages $8,292 annually.
-That’s up 18% year over year and 30–40% since 2022.
+In Florida, insurance alone averages $8,292 annually, up 18% year over year and 30 to 40% since 2022.
 In 10% of U.S. markets, escrow payments now exceed principal and interest.
 The house payment became the smallest part of owning the house.

 FHA loans are hit the hardest.

-FHA loans are disproportionately held by first-generation homeowners, lower-income households, and buyers in Southern states, and are delinquent at a rate of 11.52%.
-That is 6.5 times the conventional loan delinquency rate.
-The COVID-era loss mitigation programs that were suppressing those numbers expired in September 2025.
+Delinquent at a rate of 11.52%, FHA loans are disproportionately held by first-generation homeowners and lower-income households in Southern states, which is 6.5 times the conventional loan delinquency rate.
+The COVID-era loss mitigation programs that suppressed those numbers expired in September 2025.
 The 1.2 million borrowers still in modified payment plans are now losing that protection.
-The pipeline is filling faster than the numbers currently show.
+The pipeline is filling faster than current numbers show.

 “Nobody’s budget broke because of one thing.
 It broke because five things moved in the same direction in the same year, and there was nothing left to absorb any of them.”